 Please note, according to the Dietary Guidelines for Americans, moderate intake counts as 1 drink a day for women and 2 drinks a day for men.5

 The benefits of wine don’t give you a “free pass” to eat poorly.
 In America, wine is often served with cheese or dessert.
-These foods might not
+These foods might not be the best choice, depending on your usual diet and lifestyle.

 Plus, alcohol intake has a positive association with eating red meat and high-fat dairy.
 These foods are known for making you put on weight.
 Be mindful of wine pairings and pay attention to meals.
 It might be worth skipping that dessert.6